-Lady Innocence continued to play with Miss Tari’s skirt, pinning it into place with one or two pins from her own elaborate pompadour.
-Then Lady innocence stood back and looked at Miss Taris.
+Lady Innocence continued to play with Miss Taris’s skirt, pinning it into place with one or two pins from her own elaborate pompadour.
+Then Lady Innocence stood back and looked at Miss Taris.

 “Very pretty,” she breathed.
 “With my help, you would be the most sought-after woman in court.”

-“If that is true, then I would rather stay as I am.”
+“If that is true, I would rather stay as I am.”

 After seeing Miss Taris back to her room, Lady Innocence and I returned to the salon.

 “Will you speak to Lady Fairfax on Miss Taris’s behalf?”
 I asked.

 “Thank you.
 I need to petition my father’s help on behalf of another Lady we know.”

 “Oh- Lady Frey, will you really?”